kailashchivhe/Fetch/README.md

 ## Potential Improvements and Future Work

 * Add Room DB for data caching.
+* Create a network module and a database module to completely segregate the UI.
+This ensures that the modules are independent and can be utilized in other applications.
 * Add Hilt ViewModel DI.
+* Add Unit and Instrumentation tests.
 * Improve the UI design with more animations and transitions.
-* Add Unit and Instrumentation tests.